ryans314/FocusReaderFrontEnd/api.md

 ### POST /api/Library/createDocument

-**Description:** Creates a new document and adds it to a user's library.
+**Description:** Creates a new document, registers it with dependent services (like Annotations and TextSettings), and adds it to a user's library.
+This is an authenticated endpoint that requires a valid user session.

 **Requirements:**

-- The library must exist.
+*   The user must provide a valid `session` ID obtained from a successful login.
+*   The provided `library` ID must exist and belong to the authenticated user.
-- A document with the given name must not already exist in the specified library.
+*   A document with the given `name` must not already exist in the specified library.

 **Effects:**

+*   If successful:
-- Creates a new document record with the provided name and epub content.
+    *   A new document record is created with the provided name and content.
-- Adds the new document's ID to the library's documents set.
+    *   The new document's ID is added to the user's library.
+    *   The document is registered with the Annotation concept, allowing annotations to be created.
+    *   Default text settings are created and associated with the new document.
-- Returns the ID of the newly created document.
+    *   The ID of the newly created document is returned.
+*   If any step fails (e.g., invalid session, incorrect library ID, duplicate name), an error message is returned.

 **Request Body:**